valencia21/valencia21.github.io/_posts/2022-06-08-predictive-models-in-Tensorflow-and-blending copy.markdown

 # Graphical Causal Models

 Wind causes tree branches to sway, tree branches do not cause wind to blow.
-A statistical model would be awesome at finding this association, but it is absolutely terrible at describing what caused what.
+A statistical model would be awesome at finding this association, but it would be absolutely terrible at describing what caused what.

 To make matters worse, it turns out that causally incorrect models can make better predictions than causally correct models.
 This is because confounded relationships, where two variables X and Y appear to be correlated but in reality both are affected by an unobserved Z variable, are still real relationships.
 Observing swaying branches really would predict wind.

-Rather than relying on models alone, a complete picture requires background understanding of the question - and a reasonable causative mechanism to explain the plausibilities found.
+Rather than relying on models alone, a complete picture requires background understanding of the question - and a reasonable causative mechanism to explain the plausibility of the data.

 This can be done with graphical causal models, the simplest version of which is a directed acrylic graph (DAG).